epsilonrt/piduino/README.md

 * Creation of SoC access layers for Broadcom BCM283X and AllWinner Hx.
 * Creating `gpio` and `pinfo` utilities
 * Switching iomap in C++
-* Creating a purely virtual class IoDevice  (and CharDevice)
+* Creating virtual classes IoDevice and FileDevice
 * analogWrite() with GPIO software PWM feature (Polling with thread)
 * Emulate setup() and loop() for Arduino compatibility (in Arduino.h)
 * Cleaning the architecture detection